HIST 500 Early Africa. (3 Hours) A study of pre-colonial African History. The course emphasizes African civilizations before the coming of Europeans.

 HIST 531 History of the Caribbean.
 (3 Hours) A study of Caribbean historical development from the 17th century to the end of the 20th century.
 Socio-cultural, economic and political developments in the region will be emphasized.

 HIST 533 Advanced Research in Mississippi History.
-(3 Hours) A research intensive course devoted to the study of special topics in post-Civil War, late 19th and 20th century Mississippi History.
+(3 Hours) A research intensive course devoted to the study of special topics in Mississippi history.

 HIST 541 Europe from Napoleon to Bismarck 1815-1871.
 (3 Hours) A period course that explores the major historical developments in Europe between the defeat of Napoleon and the emergence of Otto von Bismark.